Don Gillis (composer)

 Donald Eugene Gillis (June 17, 1912 – January 10, 1978) was an American composer, conductor, teacher, and radio producer.
-The composition which has gained him most recognition is his orchestral Symphony No. 5½, A Symphony for Fun.
+The composition that has gained him most recognition is his orchestral Symphony No. 5½, A Symphony for Fun.

 Biography

 Gillis was born in Cameron, Missouri.
 His family moved to Fort Worth, Texas, and he studied at Texas Christian University, playing trombone and acting as assistant director of the university band.
 He graduated in 1935, and obtained a master's degree from North Texas State University in 1943.

 He became production director for the radio station WBAP, later moving to NBC where he became producer for the NBC Symphony Orchestra during the tenure of its conductor Arturo Toscanini.
 He held several teaching posts at academic institutions in the southern United States during his career, and also helped to found the Symphony of the Air orchestra.
 Gillis produced several NBC radio programs, including Serenade to America and NBC Concert Hour.
 After Toscanini retired in 1954, Gillis, serving as president of the Symphony Foundation of America, was instrumental in helping to form the Symphony of the Air, using members of the old NBC Symphony.
 Gillis also produced the radio program Toscanini: The Man Behind the Legend, which ran for several years on NBC after the Italian conductor's death.

 In 1973 he joined the faculty of the University of South Carolina where he founded, and was chairman of, the Institute for Media Arts and was instrumental in establishing the Instructional Services Center.
 Dr. Gillis also served as USC's composer-in-residence until his death.

 He died in Columbia, South Carolina, on January 10, 1978.
 His papers and an extensive collection of recorded material are housed at the University of North Texas in Denton.